404FoundingFather/quantum-simulator/memory-bank/08-changelog.md

 - Windows, Linux, macOS setup instructions in README and environment docs

 ### Changed
+- Updated main.cpp to use the event system for component communication:
+  - Application publishes startup and shutdown events
+  - Components subscribe to relevant events at initialization
+- Enhanced component initialization with event-based signaling
+- Added event-driven workflow for simulation control and visualization updates
-- Refactored `SimulationEngine` to implement the `ISimulationEngine` interface
+- Refactored `SimulationEngine` to implement the `ISimulationEngine` interface and publish events
-- Refactored `VisualizationEngine` to implement the `IVisualizationEngine` interface
+- Refactored `VisualizationEngine` to implement the `IVisualizationEngine` interface and subscribe to events
-- Refactored `UIManager` to implement the `IUIManager` interface
+- Refactored `UIManager` to implement the `IUIManager` interface and handle event publishing/subscription
 - Updated array indexing in `Wavefunction` class to use correct row-major ordering (`j * m_nx + i`)
 - Enhanced main.cpp to use interfaces rather than concrete implementations
 - Implemented incremental component initialization and validation for improved stability